sskbond007/Deep-learning_Poject/README.md

 Frontend Website:

-* Build from HTML, CSS, Bootstrap and JavaScript.
+* Build from HTML, CSS JavaScript.
 * Provides an interface which user can easily understand and interact.

 > For Mobile App